Wedding cake display ideas: 7 tips to choose your wedding table set up

 More this year than ever before, our couples are asking us about any wedding cake display ideas we may have.
 Where in your venue should you have it?
 What should the wedding table set up be?
 How can you show it off?

-4 tier green and handprinted gold wedding cake filled with bright and bold handmade sugar flowers placed on a marble stand on a styled wedding cake table
+5 tier sage green and gold hand painted wedding cake filled with bright and bold sugar flowers on the top and base tier.
+Cake is placed in front of a blue/ turquoise wall on a marble cake stand

 Background of the Great Hall at Bradbourne House highlights the colours for this bold and bright wedding cake display idea